jusbuckingham/jusbuckingham/README.md

 # Jus Buckingham | Artist • Technologist • Entrepreneur

-Welcome to my personal website — a minimal and refined space that reflects my work as an artist, technologist, and entrepreneur.
-Here you can explore projects like [Kofa.ai](https://kofa.ai), discover selected works, and learn about my creative and technical journey.
+Welcome to the personal website of Jus — a multidisciplinary creator blending art, technology, and entrepreneurship.
+Originally from Lansing, Michigan, with a background in theatre and experience performing in bands in Las Vegas, he brings the improvisational spirit of jazz into his work as a full‑stack engineer and entrepreneur.
+He founded King Conundrum in Chicago and now leads [Kofa.ai](https://kofa.ai) in Los Angeles, building AI‑driven tools rooted in Black consciousness.

 ## 🛠️ Tech Stack

-- **Next.js** – React framework with SSR & static rendering
+- **Next.js** – Flexible React framework that enables fast builds with server‑side rendering and static generation, perfect for SEO and performance
-- **TypeScript** – Strongly typed, scalable code
+- **TypeScript** – Strongly typed language that adds reliability and scalability to the codebase, making long‑term maintenance smoother
-- **Tailwind CSS** – Utility-first, responsive styling
+- **Tailwind CSS** – Utility‑first CSS framework that allows rapid, consistent, and responsive UI design while keeping the markup clean
-- **Vercel** – CI/CD & hosting platform
+- **Vercel** – Seamless hosting and CI/CD platform that integrates natively with Next.js, ensuring fast global deployments and previews

 ## ✨ Features

-- Minimalist, responsive design
-- AI-driven storytelling with Kofa.ai
+- **Minimalist, responsive design** – clean aesthetic that adapts seamlessly across devices
+- **Accessibility-first UI** – inclusive features to ensure usability for everyone
-- SEO & structured data ready
+- **SEO & metadata optimized** – structured data and meta tags for discoverability
-- Accessibility-focused UI
+- **Integrated with Kofa.ai** – AI-powered tools rooted in Black consciousness
+- **Performance tuned** – lightweight components, optimized images, and fast loading

 ## 🚀 Local Setup